marcelpinto/permissions-ktx/README.md

 Learn more about best practices at [https://developer.android.com/guide/topics/permissions/overview](https://developer.android.com/guide/topics/permissions/overview)

-> **Disclaimer:** this is an experimental project, the API is constantly changing, use at your own risk.
+> **Disclaimer:** This is not an officially supported Google product, it's an experimental peronsal project, the API is constantly changing, use at your own risk.

 # Overview